adainrivers/d4-texture-extractor/README.md

 Usage: node ./index.js [options]

 Options:
   -c,  --concurrency <number>   number of concurrent tasks -o,  --outputformat <format>  png, jpg or webp
   -f,  --filter <wildcard>      Wildcard to filter files to process, for example 2DUI*, no need to include .json extension, default is *
-  -h, --help                   display help for command
+  -nc, --nocrop                 Do not crop images to the size of the texture, might be useful for some textures -h,  --help                   display help for command

 Example:
   node .\index.js -f 2DUI* -c 10 -o webp